dandevs/pipe-x/README.md

 # PipeX

-Experimental toy for both that combines FRP and FP
+Experimental toy that both combines FRP and FP